mailersend/mailersend-php/README.md

 ## Setup

+This library, after version v0.22.0 is not compatible with Laravel 8.0 or lower.
+Please use older versions of SDK, or update your Laravel version.

 This library is built atop of [PSR-7](https://www.php-fig.org/psr/psr-7/) and [PSR-18](https://www.php-fig.org/psr/psr-18/).
 You will need to install some implementations for those interfaces.